 Fair thee well

 Out of the wide spectrum of fillers available, I chose USC Pro-Glas Fiberglass Reinforced Body Filler instead of regular polyester (Bondo) auto body filler on the cheap end or marine grade fairing compound on the expensive end.
-Compared to Bondo, the fiberglass reinforced filler is stronger, adheres better, and is waterproof to prevent absorbing any moisture that might penetrate to it like non-reinforced filler can.
+Compared to Bondo, the fiberglass reinforced filler is stronger, adheres better, and is waterproof to prevent the keel from absorbing any moisture that might penetrate to it like non-reinforced filler can.
 It applied smoothly with a plastic spreader, hardened gradually, was easy to shape with a Stanley Surform Plane, and sanded well.

 For the first coat, I wanted to establish a flat, smooth base for the areas that didn’t need to be built up, so I just skimmed the surface to fill in any low spots and to fair the edges.
 After that cured, I used my template to draw an outline of the area that needed to be built up right on the keel with a Sharpie marker.
 Then I divided the maximum build-up thickness (about 1″) into 1/4″ layers and drew approximate outlines on the keel like a topographical map.